nishanth123kgr/vanta-shield-browser/WHITELIST_DOCUMENTATION.md

 # Whitelist Functionality Documentation

 ## Overview
-The Vanta Shield browser extension now supports comprehensive whitelist management, allowing users to manage trusted domains that will never be blocked by the security system.
+The Halonex Vanta extension now supports comprehensive whitelist management, allowing users to manage trusted domains that will never be blocked by the security system.

 ## Changes Made